-The subcompact SUV market is flooded with extremely well-rounded vehicles, which means that manufacturers are forced to bring their A-game; sadly, the Chevy Trax doesn't do this.
-Despite being early to the party, resulting in 63,000 units sold in its first full year on sale, the Trax has aged with no replacement in sight, while rivals like the Ford EcoSport and Kia Soul have been updated and even replaced in recent years.
-The Trax might look good and doesn't do badly in any given segment, but it fails to blow us away.
-Its 1.4-liter turbocharged four-cylinder engine produces just 138 horsepower and lacks the grunt needed to keep this car at the head of the pack.
+The subcompact SUV market is flooded with some extremely well-rounded vehicles, which means that manufacturers are forced to bring their A-game; sadly, the Chevy Trax doesn't do this.
+Despite being early to the party, resulting in 63,000 units sold in its first full year of sale, the Trax has aged and still has no replacement, while rivals like the Ford EcoSport and Kia Soul have been updated and even replaced in recent years.
+The Trax might look good, but it fails to blow us away.
+It doesn't do badly in any given segment but won't blow you away either.
+Its 1.4-liter turbocharged four-cylinder engine produces 155 horsepower for 2022, still not enough grunt needed to keep this car at the head of the pack.
 It's also a tad choppy on the road and the interior isn't the most refined, but it is relatively fuel-efficient, offers decent cargo space, and you can have it in AWD guise.
 The Trax starts at $21,400.

 See trim levels and configurations: